- •63% of vibe coders have no coding background - the barrier to building has permanently shifted. I had coding experience, but not React.

 The Sidebar Problem - Fix One, Break Two

 Every time I fixed the sidebar on one page, it broke on another.
-Shared state across components — something I couldn't diagnose myself.
-Took parts of two nights to fix what a React developer would resolve in 20 minutes.
+Shared state across components - took parts of two nights to resolve.

 Everything Iterated - Multiple Times